a4aa/QuizGen/README.md

 # QuizGen
-Generates a cli-based quiz file in python, and converts it to exe.
+Creates a python quiz and converts it to exe.

+# Process:
+1. make a qtree object
+2. convert the object to python code
+3. convert the code to exe